 - One can see close-up objects clearly, but distant objects are blurry.

-- LASIK eye surgery corrects nearsighted vision (myopia) by increasing the corneal curvature.
+- Eye surgery corrects nearsighted vision (myopia) by increasing the corneal curvature.

 Astigmatism (Blurry Vision)